 - 1/2 cup (120ml) milk, at room temperature1

 - 1/2 cup (156g) molasses

 - 1 and 1/3 cups (167g) all-purpose flour (measured correctly)

 Cream Cheese Frosting

-- 8 oz (224g) full-fat cream cheese, softened to room temperature
+- 8 oz (224g) full-fat brick style cream cheese, softened to room temperature2

 - 1/4 cup (60g) unsalted butter, softened to room temperature

 - 1-2 Tablespoons (15-30ml) heavy cream or milk

 - Preheat oven to 350°F (177°C).
 Line 12-count muffin pan with cupcake liners.
 Set aside.

 - Make the cupcakes: In a large bowl using a handheld or stand mixer fitted with a paddle attachment, beat the butter and brown sugar together on medium speed until creamy.
 Beat in the egg until combined, scraping down the sides and bottom of the bowl as needed.
 Beat in the milk, molasses, and vanilla on medium speed.
 Mixture will be piecey and not fully combined.
 That's ok.